Skip to main content

 Adding a Webhook node

-2. Connect the End node’s output to the Webhook node’s in handle (or connect any step that should trigger the webhook)
+2. Connect the End node’s output to the Webhook node’s in handle

 3. Set the transferTarget URL